babolivier/brendan.abolivier.bzh/content/enter-the-matrix.md

 ![](/images/enter-the-matrix/room-schema.png)

 This image is a capture of the interactive explanation on how Matrix works named "How does it work?" on [Matrix's homepage](https://matrix.org/), which I'd really recommand checking out.
-That explains why the Matrix IDs and homeservers' names aren't the same as in my example.
+That's why the Matrix IDs and homeservers' names aren't the same as in my example.

 For what it's worth, I took a shortcut earlier since, in the Matrix spec, 1-to-1 chats are also rooms.
 So technically speaking, Alice and Bob were already in a room before Charlie wanted to chat with them.